We Still Say Grace: Plot

 After departing, the group suffers another flat tire and returns to the house.
 After going on a rant and accusing Harold of molesting Sarah, Luke is kicked out.
-Before leaving, Sarah hands Luke a bottle of poisoned lemonade and dies after discovering a spike strip that caused both of their car accidents.
+Before he leaves, Sarah hands him a bottle of poisoned lemonade, and he dies after discovering a spike strip that caused both of their car accidents.
 At home, Maggie notices that Randy has also died.

 Maggie finds a note stating that she is from Nebraska.
-Fisher also finds several photographs of Maggie and Sarah from when they were young, where the pair are with other people.
+Fisher also finds several photographs of Maggie and Sarah from the past, where the pair are with other people.
 Together, Maggie and Fisher realize that Harold and Betty kidnapped the girls as their own after killing their parents.
 Inside, Betty overhears Sarah and Harold talking about their intimate relationship, and Fisher discovers Randy's body.
 Harold arrives and knocks Fisher out with chloroform.

 At home, Betty commits suicide.
 Tied up in a basement, Fisher is rescued by Maggie and the pair share a kiss and try to escape, finding a crucified Randy and Luke, before Fisher is shot and killed by Sarah and also crucified.
 Burning the bodies, Harold says the group served as a sacrifice for god.
 Discovering Maggie, Harold decides it is time for his family to complete their suicide pact.
 After handing his daughters a glass of poisoned wine, Sarah willingly drinks it and dies.
 Maggie, on the other hand, refuses and sees Harold drink from an unpoisoned glass, before hitting him with the wine bottle.
 Armed with a handgun, Harold searches for Maggie, who cuts his ankles and slashes his neck.
 The following morning, Maggie looks across the horizon.